Can Cows Eat Apples?

 Due to the above nutrients, apples are safe and healthy to be served to cows as they are of better to cows than harm.

-See also Can Squirrels Eat Almonds?
+See also Can Goats Eat Pumpkins?

 Are Apples Harmful to Cows?